:blur(10))

 Traffic Counts

 There is greater activity on the roads around FMWB.
-Traffic on Highway 63 across the Athabasca River bridge had a daily average of 50,800 vehicles - a five-year high and only 4% lower than ten-year highs.
+Traffic on Highway 63 across the Athabasca River bridge had a daily average of 54,480 vehicles.

 Avg daily vehicles Hwy 63 - Athabasca Bridge